New year, new you: a fresh start [2022 edition]

-As family lawyers, we know how hard that can be.
+As family lawyers, we know how difficult that can be.
+It takes both clarity and honesty to say, “I’m not happy”.
 According to James Clear, writer on habits and human potential:

 “The real challenge is not determining if you want the result, but if you are willing to accept the sacrifices required to achieve your goal… It's easy to sit around and think what we could do or what we'd like to do.
 It is an entirely different thing to accept the tradeoffs that come with our goals.”